 Where should I go?

-Many first timers go to Santorini and Mykonos or perhaps to Crete, Rhodes or Corfu.
+Many first-timers go to Santorini and Mykonos or perhaps to Crete, Rhodes or Corfu.
 Naxos, Milos and Paros have also become very popular in recent years.
-But these are the busiest and most populated islands and can also be the most expensive, especially Mykonos that has become a playground for the rich and famous.
-It is still possible to find small, authentic places on those islands but there are hundreds of others islands to visit, with many off the tourist radar completely.
+But these are the busiest and most populated islands and can also be the most expensive, especially Mykonos, which has become a playground for the rich and famous.
+It is still possible to find small, authentic places on those islands, but there are hundreds of other islands to visit, with many off the tourist radar completely.

 Have a look at 111 Amazing Places for your Greece Bucket List for a heap of ideas and inspiration!